FR

 Professionalism is the basics, done excellently.

-• A crowded room that looks complete on paper but feels frustrating in practice
+• a crowded room that looks complete on paper but feels frustrating in real life

-A gym that “has everything” but feels cramped almost always performs worse than a gym that is easy to use, well organized, and built around the equipment members actually use most.
+A gym that “has everything” but feels cramped often performs worse than a gym that is easy to use, well organized, and built around the equipment members actually use most.

 Planning For Growth